nmondal/cowj/manual/types.md

 assert( "_body" @ req.attributes() , "How come req.body failed to verify and come here?" , 409 )
 payload = req.attribute("_body") // this should already have the parsed data
 ```
+This is added so that developers do not need to again re-parse the already parsed JSON body - done during the validation phase.

 ### On Validation Error